rapid7/metasploit-framework/documentation/modules/auxiliary/gather/vbulletin_getindexablecontent_sqli.md

+## Vulnerable Application

+  [vBulletin](https://www.vbulletin.com) A popular PHP bulletin board and blog web application.
+  This module has been tested successfully against vBulletin 5.6.1 running on Ubuntu Linux 19.04

-## Description
+### Description

 This module exploits a SQL injection vulnerability present in vBulletin 5.2.0 through 5.6.1 in the `getIndexableContent` function.
 This vulnerability is triggered through the `nodeId` variable and can be reached through multiple paths (listed below) but is exploited in this module utilizing the `/ajax/api/content_infraction/getIndexableContent` path.

 - /ajax/api/content_video/getIndexableContent
 - /ajax/api/content_text/getIndexableContent